kumarvicku/vphisher/README.md

 3. Wait sometimes for setting up all
 4. Send the generated link to victim
 5. Wait for victim login.
 As soon as he/she logs in, credentials will be captured

+## [+] Disclaimer
+***This tool is developed for educational purposes only.
+Here it display how phishing works.
+If anybody wants to gain unauthorized access to someones social media, he/she may try out this at his/her own risk.
+You have your own responsibilities and you are liable to any damage or violation of laws by this tool.
+The author is not responsible for any misuse of vphisher!***

+### This repository is open source to help others.
+So if you wish to copy, consider giving credit!

+####  If this tool helped you, consider staring repository.
+Your stars encourage me a lot!

 ## Find Me on :